NOCS2022/NOCS2022.github.io/README.md

 --------------------------------------------------------------------------------

-**New**
+**(New)**
-Journal-Integrated Publication Model:</strong> All accepted papers will be published in an IEEE Design & Test issue.
+Journal-Integrated Publication Model: All accepted papers will be published in an IEEE Design & Test issue.

 --------------------------------------------------------------------------------